 - Author Lizbeth Leigh Jones - Ulterior Motives

-Gaby Anderson is a first generation Hungarian-Canadian, born in Montreal, Quebec.
-When she was a year old, her family moved to New Jersey, then Paris, back to Canada, and finally to the U.S. where she's lived ever since.
+G.A.
+Anderson is a first-generation Hungarian-Canadian, born in Montreal, Quebec.
+After living in Paris for a few years, her family moved to the U.S. where she has lived ever since.

-She's married to one of her best friends from college, has two amazing daughters, and many (many) animals from the local shelters.
+She is married and has two amazing daughters, and many (many) animals from the local shelters.

 Gaby has worked in the restaurant industry, commercial and group travel, private aviation, and pharmaceutical instrumentation.
 She currently works in behavioral health management.